 - Eat a healthy diet.
 Empaths and Highly Sensitive people in particular need to eat a healthy diet to avoid adrenal burnout.

 - Get plenty of rest and exercise.
-Exercise not only helps release endorphins, it clears out your lymphatic system.
+Exercise not only helps release endorphins, but it also clears out your lymphatic system.
+But, rest is equally as important, especially at the beginning.
+A walk in nature, for example, can be your exercise, while also restoring your spirit.

 - Strive to maintain a healthy weight.